Orientational ordering and correlations in a quasi-one-dimensional hard-dumbbell fluid: Conclusions

 We have also characterized correlation lengths associated with orientational and positional order.
 The orientational correlation length exhibits a kink separating oscillatory and monotonic decay regimes, reflecting a change in the nature of the leading pole of the Laplace-transformed correlation functions.
 In contrast, the positional correlation length grows algebraically at high pressure.
-In this regime, the orientational correlation length grows exponentially with pressure and coincides with the TM correlation length, indicating the formation of extended clusters of nearly parallel dumbbells.
+In this regime, the orientational correlation length grows exponentially with pressure and coincides with the TM correlation length, indicating the formation of extended domains of nearly parallel dumbbells.
 A simplified three-state model captures these behaviors and clarifies their physical origin.

 Overall, this work highlights how purely entropic effects, combined with geometric constraints, can produce rich structural and correlation phenomena in q1D systems.
 The exact results obtained here provide a useful benchmark for approximate theories and simulations, and suggest that similar mechanisms may operate in other confined fluids with internal degrees of freedom.
+The transfer-matrix formulation developed here could also be extended to include external fields acting on the translational or orientational degrees of freedom through additional one-body contributions to the transfer kernel.